hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

 - Process of sci: testing, not justifying using exp
 - Sci suspends judgement about assertions which are not testable
 - -> Those can at best suggest a problem

 ##### Basic statements
+- Basic statement def: a stm which can serve as a premise in an empirical falsification (stm of a singular fact)
 - Formal requirements for basic stms:
   - From a universal stm without initial conditions, no basic stm can be deduced
   - Universal stm and basic stm can contradict each other